nhrones/BuenoCache/readme.md

    ## About the UI
    The table headers allow _ordering_ and _filtering_ on each column.
    Please note the performance of the es6-Map-based cache.
    Ordering and filtering are always applied to the full 100,000 user records.
-   Because all cache _mutations_ are immediately flushed to IDB, buenoCache remains consistant.
+   Because all cache _mutations_ are immediately flushed to IndexedDB, the buenoCache remains consistant.
    Have fun!
 I learned quite a bit building this.

    ## Final Note: